Prior to Looking

 1. Tenant Law

 Understand your rights and what the state does to protect you.
 It pays to be informed.
 Stick up for your rights!
-The Department of Residential Life has a copy of the Tenants' Rights Handbook from the St. Paul Tenants Union.
+Don’t get scammed!
+The Department of Residential Life has a copy of the Tenants’ Rights Handbook from the St. Paul Tenants Union.
 These booklets are available for check-out from the Office.
+In addition, check out some of HOME Line MN’s resources.

 2. Check-in and Check-out inventories

-Even if your landlord does not require one, make sure you do a check-in inventory and be SPECIFIC - details count in this one.
-Take pictures of "bad" items and keep everything together.
+Even if your landlord does not require one, make sure you do a check-in inventory and be SPECIFIC – details count in this one.
+Take pictures of “bad” items or items in need of repair, and keep everything together.
 Make sure you give a copy to your landlord for his/her files.

 3. Rental Insurance

 So cheap and so worth it!
-It offers such a great piece of mind and will protect your items because your landlord's insurance won't.
+It offers such great peace of mind and will protect your items because the landlord’s insurance won’t.
+While we do not promote or endorse any specific insurance company, this website shares additional information.

 5. What floor do you want to live on?